 Different applicators have different capabilities, however, so understanding your goals will be critical in determining what kind of label applicator makes the most sense for you.

 Do you need a system to both print and apply plate labels?

-Some automatic label applicator systems will automatically print labels, and then apply them.
-Other systems are designed to apply an already imaged label or die cut part.
-If your labeling strategy requires variable data (date, lot code, product-specific information, etc.), you'll need to consider a system that, at a minimum, prints information on demand before automatic application.
+Some automatic label applicator systems will automatically print labels and apply them.
+Other systems are designed to apply an already imaged label or die-cut part.
+If your labeling strategy requires variable data (date, lot code, product-specific information, etc.), you'll need to consider a system that, at a minimum, prints information on-demand before automatic application.

 On the flip side, if your primary goal is to apply labels only, you might want to consider forgoing automation altogether and instead explore the benefits of outsourcing.
 Learn more about Computype's program for pre-barcoded microwell plates here.

 It should come as no surprise that investing in automatic label applicators can vary in cost depending on the features necessary for your processes and environment.

 We can’t speak for all suppliers, but as an example, our standard automated microwell plate label application options start between $23,000 and $40,000 based on operator involvement requirements.
 Additional accommodations are almost always necessary and will affect the cost so it’s unlikely you’ll end up paying the base price.

 Custom automation is another option, with an even broader range in cost.
 Typically, custom automation will cost more than a standard solution and this is primarily because custom solutions are generally only necessary in extremely high throughput situations.
 In order to meet high throughput goals very large equipment is often required.

 Whether you go with a standard or a custom solution from a trusted partner when considering business justification for a label applicator system, it's helpful to think through opportunity costs; what is the expense if a labeling mistake occurs, or if an asset doesn't get labeled at all?